Invokana Gangrene Lawsuit Attorney

 Free Legal Consultation

-Matthews & Associates is investigating potential Invokana lawsuits on behalf of anyone hospitalized due to ketoacidosis, diabetic ketoacidosis (DKA), ketosis, or acidosis while using Invokana or another Type 2 diabetes medication known as sodium-glucose cotransporter-2 (SGLT2) inhibitors, and on behalf of anyone who may have lost a limb after taking Invokana.
+Matthews & Associates is investigating potential Invokana lawsuits on behalf of anyone hospitalized due to gangrene of the genitals, ketoacidosis, diabetic ketoacidosis (DKA), ketosis, or acidosis while using Invokana, Invokamet, Farxiga, Jardiance, or another Type 2 diabetes medication known as sodium-glucose cotransporter-2 (SGLT2) inhibitors.

-If you were hospitalized with ketoacidosis while taking Invokana or a similar diabetes medication, or if you lost a limb or limbs after taking this drug, contact our legal staff today for a free legal case review regarding a potential lawsuit against the drug’s maker.
-By filing an Invokana lawsuit, you may be able to obtain compensation for medical bills, lost wages, pain and suffering, and other damages related to your injuries.
+If you were hospitalized with infection or gangrene of the genitals after taking Invokana or a similar diabetes medication, or if you lost a limb or limbs after taking one of these drugs, contact our legal staff today for a free legal case review regarding a potential lawsuit against the drug’s maker.
+By filing an diabetes drug gangrene lawsuit, you may be able to obtain compensation for medical bills, lost wages, pain and suffering, and other damages related to your injuries.

 Diabetes Type 2 Medications